BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-05-09-Vincent-Annunziato.md

 Specialties: Leading multiple agile teams and developing strategic business vision with large scale IT projects.
 Coordinating large scale projects and bringing them in on time and on budget.
 Public speaking.

 <br>
-At XChain2, Mr. Annunziato will discussing:
+At XChain2, Mr. Annunziato will be discussing:
 <br>
 <br>
 <p><b>Customs Border and Protection: Optimizing American Free Trade with Blockchain</b></p>